aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 After updating the file, restart Hyperledger Explorer, then navigate to the Swagger URL.

-*If the Swagger UI is still pointing to localhost after you update swagger.json, you may need to rebuild Hyperledger Explorer, by following the build instructions in step 4*
+*If the Swagger UI is still pointing to localhost after you update swagger.json, you may need to clear your browser cache*

 You will need to authenticate before using the API.
-In the Swagger UI, select `/auth/login`.
+In the Swagger UI, select `/auth/login` and then 'Try it out'.
 Enter the payload below (this assumes you are using the default username/password for Hyperledger Explorer)

 ```
 {